Date of Award:

 Maillard reaction neither provided protection against nor promoted age gelation.
 Proteolysis was not the only cause for gelation.
 Protein modifications prevented gelation in samples stored at 35°C. Age gelation was probably a two-step process involving dissociation of proteins from the casein micelles that reformed onto the micelle surface as hairy appendages.
 Aggregation of the protein particles occurred through these appendages rather than through the original micelle surface.

 Narayanaswamy, Venkatachalam, "The Role of Lactose in the Age Gelation of Ultra-High-Temperature Processed Concentrated Skim Milk" (1992).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5383.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .